typedb/typedb/docs/pages/documentation/11-examples/working-with-tweets.md

 - Performing simple queries using Graql, the Grakn's query language

 ## Registering Your Own Twitter Application
-As of today, you will need a valid credential in order to call practically every endpoint in the Twitter API.
+As of today, every endpoint in the Twitter API is authenticated.
 Therefore, you must own a Twitter application (or, register a new one) before proceeding further.

 You can register your own application in the [Twitter Application Management](https://apps.twitter.com/).
 Once you've done so you can  get the credentials by visiting the **Keys and Access Tokens** tab.
 The value we care about in particular are Consumer Key, Consumer Secret, Access Token, and Access Token Secret.